 - Burned forests serve as new habitat for many species of plants and animals.

-Wildfire is a natural process and no matter what it will be coming.
-Fire wil pose a threat to many Californians in the years to come, but together we can reduce that threat through responsible preparation.
-Firescaping landscapes around structures is one of the most cost effective measures to reduce the threat of Wildfire.
-If you live in a high fire prone area, be sure to follow these easy steps below:
+Wildfire is a natural process and, no matter what, it will be coming.
+Fire wil pose a threat to many Californians in the years to come, but. together, we can reduce that threat through responsible preparation.
+Firescaping around structures is one of the most cost effective measures to reduce the threat of Wildfire.
+If you live in a high fire-prone area, be sure to follow these easy steps below:

 1. Create a "go bag" at the ready.